 What is the point at which it’s time to seriously consider surgery to remedy a herniated disc in the low back?

-He explains: “Surgery would be indicated for lumbar herniated disc when a patient is noticing a progressive loss of strength in the leg; we term that partial paralysis.
-Another indication is when there is pain that is not retractable; when nothing tried is helping.”
+“Surgery would be indicated for lumbar herniated disc when a patient is noticing a progressive loss of strength in the leg; we term that partial paralysis,” says Dr. P. Justin Tortolani, an orthopedic surgeon and spine specialist with University of Maryland St. Joseph Medical Center.

-This would include a failure of “steroid injection, acupuncture and just the tincture of time,” says Dr. Tortolani.
+This would include a failure of “steroid injection, acupuncture and just the tincture of time.”